Releasing Music

 The release chat is focused on preparing and submitting your release metadata.

 If you need general ONCE product help, technical platform questions, or want to submit a bug report, open Note in the app and ask there.
-Note can also look up your releases and edit metadata from anywhere in the app — just ask Note about any release by name and it will pull up a visual card with cover art, status, and details.
-You can then ask follow-up questions or request metadata changes (titles, genres, dates, etc.) and confirm the proposed edits in Note’s edit card.
-For other release actions (initial submissions, ID mapping, image generation, or file replacements), use the main Chat Agent.
+Note can also look up your releases, edit metadata, and navigate you to any page in the app — just ask Note about a release by name, ask for a status-based list like your drafts, or say “take me to my releases” and Note will take you there.
+You can ask follow-up questions or request metadata changes (titles, genres, dates, etc.) and confirm the proposed edits in Note’s edit card.
+If you ask Note for an action it cannot complete, like a takedown, it can still hand you directly to the matching release page.
+For initial submissions, ID mapping, and image generation, use the main Chat Agent.

 What the Agent Collects